Dip — Nutrients, Health Benefits, And Shopping Tips

 How to store dip

-Dip should be refrigerated immediately after opening or preparation.
-Store in an airtight container to keep its flavor and consistency.
-Properly stored, dip can last up to a week.
+Dip should be refrigerated right after opening or preparation.
+Keep it in a sealed container to maintain its flavor and texture.
+When stored correctly, dip can remain fresh for 3-4 days.

 ✅ Extra Tip